 Urgent care is for health issues that need treatment right away, but aren’t life threatening.
-This includes minor issues like colds, stomach pain, and small cuts.
+This includes minor issues like colds, stomach pain, or small cuts.

-You can see an urgent care doctor without an appointment.
+Your employees can see an urgent care doctor without an appointment.
 Most urgent care centers are open days, nights, weekends, and even holidays.
-You should go to urgent care when you can’t wait to see your regular doctor, but don't need to go to an emergency room (ER).
+Your employees should go to urgent care when they can’t wait to see their regular doctor, but don't need to go to an emergency room (ER).

-You should plan ahead.
-It’s best to know where the urgent care centers are near your home and work.
+Your employees should plan ahead.
+It’s best for them to know which urgent care centers are near their home and work.

-You should go to urgent care for non-life-threatening issues.
-Some examples are:
+Your employees should go to an urgent care center for non-life-threatening issues.
+Some examples of non-life-threatening issues are:

 - Accidents and falls